MSc in Structural Engineering: Career, Skills, Scope, Options, Outlook, Challenges

 • Steel Design: This course covers the design and analysis of steel structures, including the behavior of steel under different loads and the use of advanced steel materials.

-• Bridge Engineering: This course covers the design and analysis of bridges, including the use of advanced materials and construction methods.
+• Bridge Engineering: This course covers bridge design and analysis, including using advanced materials and construction methods.

 Basic Eligibility Required for MSc in Structural Engineering